What is your current research interest?

 What are your favourite hobbies outside of the lab?

-You’ll find me with friends, doing some kind of science communication or advocacy work, at the gym or exploring nature.
+You’ll find me with friends, doing some kind of science communication or advocacy work, baking something sweet, at the gym or exploring nature.

 What is your favourite cuisine?